Ismail22201/MAD-Group-Project-by-Zed-Group/README.md

   4. Install the Go extension in Visual Studio Code: https://marketplace.visualstudio.com/items?itemName=golang.Go
   5. Restart Visual Studio Code.
   6. Verify Go installation by running "go version" in the Integrated Terminal.
-  7. Place our "Go" folder in the GOPATH.
+  7. Place our "go" folder in the GOPATH.
   8. Open main.go in Visual Studio and open the terminal.
   9. Then enter in the terminal: $env:Path = [System.Environment]::GetEnvironmentVariable("Path","Machine")
   10. Then: cd src